henrik-lauritsen-ch/henrik-lauritsen-ch/README.md

 \
 *⚡ Fun fact:*

-Based in Zurich, perviously Performer at the Pantomime Theater Tivolis Garde in Copenhagen, (amateur) expert in Swiss History and Mountainbiker.
+Based in Zurich, perviously Performer at the Pantomime Theater Tivolis Garde in Copenhagen, (amateur) expert in Swiss History, Cuber and Mountainbiker.
 Currently learning about the geology of the Alps ⛰️🏔️⛰️, how they came about and why they one day are expected to disappear again.

 \
 *📫 How to reach me:*